It’s time to escape the clutches of SCORM

 SCORM and Learning Management Systems have built a symbiotic ecosystem.
 SCORM was designed to talk to Learning Management Systems.
 Learning Management Systems now continue to keep SCORM alive by supporting it, even though it’s a shambling zombie.

-None of this would matter much, if it weren’t for the fact that this situation makes your life suck.
+None of this would matter much — if it weren't for the fact that it makes your life significantly harder.

 How SCORM makes your life harder